Cinque Terre, or the Five Lands

 Getting there and getting around

 Start by taking the train to La Spezia.
 Once you're there, buy a Cinque Terre pass good for unlimited travel.
 As with all Italian train tickets, you must validate the ticket before use.
-Just stick it into the ticket validating machines you find on the platform.
-See the date and time stamp newly printed upside down across the bottom of this ticket.
+Just stick it into the ticket validating machines you find within the station or on the platform.

 The ticket is good for unlimited train travel on that day, as well as unlimited access to the foot path running the length of the Cinque Terre.